 Nathan Chasing His Horse is a person I won't forget.
-We all meet people along the way that seem to make a lasting impression on us for whatever the reasons are.
+We all meet people along the way that seem to have a lasting impression on us for whatever the reasons are.
 Nathan was that kind of person who, without knowing it, greatly influenced me.

 One of the great experiences I had this past summer, and there were many, I was given the honor to attend a healing ceremony for one of our dear friends Shoshone Elder Corbin Harney while I was living in Oregon.
 It was the first time I had been witness to such a ceremony, and I can't recall there being a moment in my life when I was so sacredly overwhelmed, is the best way I can find to describe the sacred event.
-It was not the first time I had been given the honor to witness an American Indian ceremony, I have even participated in a few, but this was exceptionally powerful for me.
+It was not the first time I had been given the honor to witness a Native American ceremony, I have even participated in a few, but this was exceptionally powerful for me.

 Nathan has special gifts, and if I could humbly say I appreciate that he shared the gifts Creator gave him that day with integrity, humility, honesty, love, respect, courage, truth and wisdom.

-Nathan counseled us that we have but two choices in life.
+Nathan counseled me that we have but two choices in life.
 We can forever walk the Red Road, or forever leave it alone.
 The Red Road refers to walking a sacred path.
 Those few words had a profound effect on me at the time, it was what I needed to hear the most.

 A side note, it wasn't until days after the event I learned of Chasing Horse's celebrity status.
 In my mind I feel that my first impression of him were then pure.
 I saw a person who has compassion for others and a deep respect for his Native traditions.